secretstartups/handbook/channel-marketing/partner-campaigns/index.html.md

 #### SaaS Free Trial

 Partners can use the SaaS free trial submission via GitLab.com.
 They will have a specific UTM parameter that is captured upon form submit that allows us to pass that lead directly to the partner.
 Below explains the backend for the activity.

-Each page must have the UTM `glm_source` and `glm_content` in the URL populated, otherwise we cannot pass to the partner.
+Each page must have the UTMs in the URL :
+- `glm_source` and `glm_content` to pass to the partner
+- `utm_source` to track online touchpoints

-**NOTE:** `glm source` should always be equal to `partner` and `glm_content` will be equal to the `CRM Partner ID` associated with the partner account.
+**NOTE:** `glm source` and `utm_source` should always be equal to `partner` and `glm_content` will be equal to the `CRM Partner ID` associated with the partner account.

 1. Form is hosted on GitLab.com.
 1. Once submitted, Marketo then appends that value `Vartopia Partner Account` fields.